eficode-academy/rf-katas/exercises/03-keywords_and_variables.md

 Robot Framework does support variables: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#variables

-A benefit of using variables instead of hard coded values is to provide a single place where to change the value and then tests are working once again if nothing else has changed.
+A benefit of using variables instead of hard coded values here and there, is to provide a single place where to change the value, when needed, which can return all the tests that use the variable back to working once again (if nothing else needs changing).
 This will increase the maintainability of the test cases.

 Let's modify our test to use variables.